Eligarf/stealthy/README.md

 ## Purpose

-During visibility tests, Stealthy filters out any objects with the 'Hidden' condition if the viewing Perception value fails to beat the object's Stealth value.
+During visibility tests, Stealthy filters out any objects with the Hidden condition if the viewing Perception value fails to beat the object's Stealth value.

 ## Features

 ### **Rolling Stealth checks applies the Hidden condition**
-Rolling a Stealth skill check will apply the 'hidden' condition to the actor and record the result of the check in that condition for later comparisons, replacing the stored result if the Hidden condition is already present.
+Rolling a Stealth skill check will apply the Hidden condition to the actor and record the result of the check in that condition for later comparisons, replacing the stored result if the Hidden condition is already present.
 Stealthy's default Hidden effect can be overriden by adding a custom Hidden effect in either Convenient Effects or CUB.

 ![stealth-roll](https://user-images.githubusercontent.com/16523503/209989026-e0d2dad2-8dc1-459c-8824-a2332ce8a9cd.gif)